realsung/Banalyzer/scripts/김민재/README.md

 - Tested on =< Python 3.8

 ## Features
-> Detects command injection using trace scope after discovering vulnerable functions<br>
+> Detects command injection, path traversal using trace scope after discovering vulnerable functions<br>
 > Supports simple GUI<br>

 ## How To Use?